m0smith/malabar-mode/README.md

 ### But there is more:

 - Tight integration with [Maven][].
-If you're not using Maven, you should not consider malabar-mode.
+If you're not using Maven, you should not consider malabar-mode for now.
+Adding [gradle support](https://github.com/m0smith/malabar-mode-jar/issues/18) is pending.

 - A [Groovy][] console for rapid prototyping and exploratory programming